Post

 git pull

-This will deploy all your dotfiles to $HOME, including the deploy script and hooks.
+This deploys all dotfiles to $HOME, including the deploy script and hooks.

 7. Set up the dotfiles command (add to ~/.config/fish/config.fish or ~/.bashrc):